 Melon de Bourgogne (Muscadet)

 A noble varietal found in the French Loire Valley.
 Wine made with the Melon de Bourgogne grape is called Muscadet.
-This is a seafood-perfect dry white wine that is very popular.
+This is a seafood-perfect dry wine that is very popular.

 Gruner Veltliner